-All staff will follow the procedures set out by Cumbria Safeguarding Children Partnership (SCP) - Cumbria's Multi-agency Thresholds Guidance and take account of guidance issued by the Department for Education to promote the well-being and safeguarding of our pupils.
-These procedures and guidance have been revised to take account of the publication "Working Together to Safeguard Children" July 2018.
+Multi-agency Thresholds Guidance and take account of guidance issued by the Department for Education to promote the well-being and safeguarding of our pupils.
+These procedures and guidance have been revised to take account of the statutory guidance 'Working Together to Safeguard Children'.

-26. Monitoring and Review
+28. Monitoring and review

-Safeguarding including child protection is to be a regular agenda item at full Governors meetings; Sub-Committee Meetings and staff meetings giving the Designated Safeguarding Lead the opportunity to update on staff/governor training and any other relevant issues or changes.
+Safeguarding including child protection is to be a regular agenda item at full Governors' meetings; Sub-Committee Meetings and staff meetings giving the Designated Safeguarding Lead the opportunity to update on staff/Governor training and any other relevant issues or changes.